facebook/prophet/README.md

 ### Linux

 Make sure compilers (gcc, g++, build-essential) and Python development tools (python-dev, python3-dev) are installed.
 In Red Hat systems, install the packages gcc64 and gcc64-c++.
 If you are using a VM, be aware that you will need at least 4GB of memory to install fbprophet, and at least 2GB of memory to use fbprophet.

-### Anaconda

-Use `conda install gcc` to set up gcc.
-The easiest way to install Prophet is through conda-forge: `conda install -c conda-forge fbprophet`.

 ## Changelog